-

 Blue Square

-Students in the Blue Square class have had at least one year in Lead Guitar class and can demonstrate proficiency on all Method Book 1 Level One pieces and most Level Two pieces.
+Students in the Blue Square class have at least one year of experience in Lead Guitar class and can demonstrate proficiency on all Method Book 1 Level One pieces and most Level Two pieces.
 Some students in their second year of Lead Guitar instruction will be ready for the Blue Square class, while some will be better served through a refresher in the Green Circle class.
-All students will be reassessed during the first week of class to ensure they are placed into the correct class level.
+All students will be reassessed during the first week of class to ensure they are placed in the correct class level.

 Black Diamond